DylShero/FYPBuildingFootprintExtraction/ReadME.md

-These are the files of my Final Year Project.
+These are the files of Dylan Sheridans Final year project "Building footprint extraction for ray tracing".